avinetworks/avi-helm-charts/docs/troubleshooting.md

     1. The ingress class is set as something other than "avi". defaultIngController is set to true.
     2. For TLS ingress, the `Secret` object does not exist.
 Please ensure that the Secret object is pre-created.

-### My VS returns a CONNECTION REFUSED after sometime.
+### My virtualservice returns a CONNECTION REFUSED after sometime.

 #### Possible Reasons/Solutions:

-    Check if your VS IP is in use somewhere else in your network.
+    Check if your virtualservice IP is in use somewhere else in your network.

 ### My out-of-band virtualservice setting just got overwritten.